Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 38 {l0pt}](qr/ep/38.png)

 We discuss CVE-2021-31876, a bug in the Bitcoin Core code that affects Replace-By-Fee (RBF) child transactions.^[<https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-31876>] The Common Vulnerabilities and Exposures (CVE) system offers an overview of publicly known software bugs.
-A new bug in the Bitcoin Core code was recently discovered and disclosed by Antoine Riard, and it was added to the CVE overview.
+A new bug in the Bitcoin Core code was discovered and disclosed by Antoine Riard, and it was added to the CVE overview.

 We explain that the bug affects how RBF logic is handled by the Bitcoin Core software.
 When one unconfirmed transaction includes an RBF flag (which means it should be considered replaceable if a conflicting transaction with a higher fee is broadcast over the network), any following transaction that spends coins from the original transaction should also be considered replaceable — even if the second transaction doesn’t itself have an RBF flag.
 Bitcoin Core software wouldn’t do this, however, which means the second transaction would in fact not be considered replaceable.